 If you suffer hearing loss, have trouble distinguishing words in a crowded room, or hearing the TV or following conversations through facemasks, Chatable and Giles have an accessible, affordable solution.

 The UK-based app, Giles co-founded, uses a neuroscience-led AI approach to help people with hearing loss.

 Giles studied Business and Technology at Sheffield Hallam University and later took a Post Grad diploma with the Chartered Institute of Marketing.

 Giles then joined tech21 as their Head of Global Marketing, turning it into a world leader in Impact Protection for smartphones and tablets.
 It featured in Tech Track 100 (Sunday Times) UK fastest growing tech companies for three years.

-In 2015, he became Director of New Business for Impact Tech Labs and built it from the ground up and running the company’s day-to-day management.
+In 2015, he became Director of New Business for Impact Tech Labs and built it from the ground up and ran the company’s day-to-day management.
 He pivoted this into NURVV, which offers runners’ wearable tech, where he was also Director of Business Operations.
-Again, Giles was responsible for taking the owners’ vision and turning it into a reality and running the business on a day to day basis, building from proof of concept to fully functioning.
+Again, Giles was responsible for taking the owners’ vision and turning it into a reality, and running the business on a day-to-day basis, building from proof of concept to fully functioning.

 ChatableApps for Hearing Loss

 Chatable’s founders describe hearing loss as a global epidemic.
 One in six people is affected by some form of hearing loss in the UK.
 Australia and the US.
 In developing countries, that figure is much higher.
 In India, around 26% of the population suffer some form of hearing loss, and there is only one auditory clinic for every half a million people.

 The World Health Organization says the global figure for disabling hearing loss is around 466 million people, yet the hearing aid manufacturing industry only sells around 15m hearing aids a year.
 Partly there is the cost factor.
 Private hearing aids in the US cost up to $10,000, and they only last between three and seven years.